nicer00ster/lofimedia/README.md

 - [x] Build a superuser page (add music, delete music)
 - [ ] Have playlist buttons working.
 - [x] Enable push notifications.
-- [ ] Build a connect page, where users can connect with each other.
+- [x] Build a connect page, where users can connect with each other.
+- [x] Implement user error reporting

 ### Installing